See the 2014 Nominees in Some of their Best Roles

 Alfonso Cuaron, Best Director nominee (also Chiwetel Ejiofor, Best Actor nominee, in a small role)

 London, 2027.
 Humanity has become infertile and no child have been born for 18 years.
-Immigration is a crime and regugees are caged like animals, and nations are torn apart by nuclear fallout, rampant terrorism and political rebellion.
+Immigration is a crime and refugees are caged like animals, and nations are torn apart by nuclear fallout, rampant terrorism and political rebellion.
 In this climate of nationalistic violence, a London peace activist turned bureaucrat joins forces with his revolutionary ex-wife in order to save mankind by protecting a woman who has mysteriously become pregnant.

 Charlie Wilson’s War